COUGS-DESI: A Catalog of Unusual Galaxies with Polar Structures in the DESI Legacy Imaging Surveys: Catalog description

 In addition to comparing the properties of the full PSG sample with those of the SGA, it is also instructive to examine differences among the individual PSG subtypes.
-As in Fig.~\ref{fig:gen_stats_zoomed}, Fig.~\ref{fig:gen_stats_zoomed_subtypes} presents histograms of redshift, isophotal diameter, apparent and absolute magnitudes, and $g-r$ color, as well as the color--magnitude diagram, but now separated into the five PSG subtypes.
+As in Fig.~\ref{fig:gen_stats_zoomed}, Fig.~\ref{fig:gen_stats_zoomed_subtypes} presents histograms of redshift, isophotal diameter, apparent and absolute magnitudes, and $g-r$ color, as well as the color--magnitude diagram, but in this figure, they are separated into the five PSG subtypes.

-We also performed two-sample Kolmogorov--Smirnov (K--S) tests for the distributions of each parameter for each PSG subtype.
-In the majority of cases, the K--S test results indicate statistically distinct populations at the $\alpha = 0.001$ level.
-However, there are several exceptions in which the K--S statistic $D$ shows that the populations are quite similar.
-For example, when comparing the redshift distributions between subtypes, two broad groupings emerge: the redshift distributions of PRs, PTSs, and PDLs cannot be reliably distinguished from one another ($D_{z,~PR-PDL}=0.05$, $D_{z,~PR-PTS}=0.04$, $D_{z,~PDL-PTS}=0.08$) while the PB and PH redshift distributions show only marginal differences ($D=0.17$ with $p = 0.063$, i.e. they are distinct only at the $\alpha \approx 0.1$ level).
-The PB and PH redshift populations are more similar to each other than to the redshift distributions of PRs, PTSs, and PDLs, and vice versa.
-The other K--S test that yielded only a marginal difference between the two populations was for the $m_r$ distributions for PDLs and PHs ($D=0.14$, $p=0.04$).
-For all other parameter--subtype comparisons where the K--S test indicates distinct populations at our adopted significance threshold, we find $p \le 0.001$.
+We also performed two-sample Kolmogorov--Smirnov (K-S) tests for the distributions of each parameter for each PSG subtype.
+In the majority of cases, the K-S test results indicate statistically distinct populations at the $\alpha = 0.001$ level.
+However, there are several exceptions, where the K-S statistic, $D$, shows that the populations are quite similar.
+For example, when comparing the redshift distributions between subtypes, two broad groupings emerge: the redshift distributions of PRs, PTSs, and PDLs cannot be reliably distinguished from one another ($D_{z,~PR-PDL}=0.05$, $D_{z,~PR-PTS}=0.04$, $D_{z,~PDL-PTS}=0.08$), while the PB and PH redshift distributions show only marginal differences ($D=0.17$ with $p = 0.063$, i.e. they are distinct only at the $\alpha \approx 0.1$ level).
+The PB and PH redshift populations are more similar to each other than to the redshift distributions of PRs, PTSs, and PDLs---and vice versa.
+The other K-S test that yielded only a marginal difference between the two populations was for the $m_r$ distributions for PDLs and PHs ($D=0.14$, $p=0.04$).
+For all other parameter--subtype comparisons where the K--S test indicated distinct populations at our adopted significance threshold, we found $p \le 0.001$.